LukeGrahamLandry/franca/devlog.md

 - compile_to_shader_source: 68 // shader compiler (for comptime)
 notably those are all things to aren't going to change if you're just working on the terminal program.

+## (Jun 10)

+- for now, add enqueue_task to vtable so ffi/include() doesn't need to recompile the backend: 674->479 (safe)
+- bf2ir
+  - looks messier because it wants to replace functions in an existing scope. but it gets rid of an "order matters" which was a bit of a time bomb so that's nice at least.
+  - it's kinda annoying if you have to translate the types to FTy yourself when they're already on the function signetures, so my current thing is have a helper to call that does it based on the abi type info on the Qbe.Fn already. which maybe is dumb, could just have a thing to do it based on franca TypeInfo in ast_external since i'll need that eventually anyway, but that would only help this specific case, not like import_wasm for example. or make it so you don't need to give it type info, could just say the symbol is a rawptr and cast it at the usage site, but that doesn't help for jit-shims (which is why the frontend really cares about the types of things). but it's dumb that the current system forces you to give it signatures of any internal functions twice.
+  - anyway now it works but not with FRANCA_NO_CACHE=true or at comptime. i think it's just the import that's fucking up. yeah it doesn't like if your import doesn't have a Func type, cause it doesn't know to make a shim for it.

 ## (Jun 9)

 - the module always has types as FnPtr because exposing Fn is kinda weird.